elaraproject/elara-handbook/README.md

 The Elara Handbook is dual-licensed under the [Creative Commons CC0 1.0 Universal License](Creative Commons CC0 1.0 Universal) as well as [The Unlicense](https://unlicense.org/) as it contains both textual content and source code.
 Whichever is more permissive in a given jurisdiction will be regarded as the license to be applied across the whole work.

+## Development

+See instructions in the Handbook at https://elaraproject.github.io/elara-handbook/intro.html#quickstart-for-developers

 ## Handbook issues

 All issues will documented and put on https://github.com/elaraproject/elara-handbook.